 Seattle

-Currently writing: A memoir about her experience being a long-term survivor living with HIV/AIDS, who worked in AIDS services for 21 years
+Currently writing: A memoir about her experience being a long-term survivor living with HIV/AIDS, and her work in AIDS services.

 Katura Reynolds